The Origin of Gravity

 0 Abstract

-According to modern-day physics, gravity is described by Einstein's General Theory of Relativity.
-Here gravity is a geometric phenomenon which is described by a four-dimensional system of space and time.
-In the general case, it is curved and formally described by Riemannian geometry.
+According to present understanding of physics, gravity is described by Einstein's general theory of relativity.
+Here gravity is a geometric phenomenon described by a four-dimensional system of space and time.
+It is curved in the general case and is formally described by Riemannian geometry.

 An alternative way of viewing gravity is to use the fact that the speed of light is reduced in a gravitational field.
-Furthermore, time is represented by the internal oscillations of elementary particles.
-Einstein originally attempted to develop general relativity along these lines.
-His 1911 paper "Über den Einfluss der Schwerkraft auf die Ausbreitung des Lichts" ["On the Influence of Gravitation on the Propagation of Light"] was a first step in this direction.
-Unfortunately Einstein's paper contains an incorrect assumption and its consequences seem to have discouraged Einstein from continuing along that path. .
+Time is represented by the internal oscillations of elementary particles.
+Einstein originally tried to develop general relativity along these lines.
+His 1911 paper "Über den Einfluss der Schwerkraft auf die Ausbreitung des Lichts" ["On the influence of gravitation on the propagation of light"] was a first step into this direction.
+Unfortunately, Einstein's paper contains a false assumption and its consequences seem to have discouraged Einstein from pursuing this path.

-This calculation not only yields the gravitational behaviour of an object at rest but also explains the acceleration of fast-moving objects in a gravitational field, which is normally explained using Einstein’s general theory of relativity ("curvature of space-time").
-The refraction of light-like objects by the field is an equivalent, but simpler, alternative to Einstein’s model of space-time curvature.
+This calculation not only gives the gravitational behaviour of an object at rest, but also explains the acceleration of fast-moving objects in a gravitational field, which is usually explained using Einstein’s general theory of relativity ("curvature of space-time").
+The refraction of light-like objects by the field is an equivalent but simpler alternative to Einstein’s model of space-time curvature.

 Here we will show that this approach works extremely well.